 - Coffee table books

-When you’re on the lookout for specific results, it’s a good idea to learn about the different types of design in order to better evaluate your options.
+When you’re on the lookout for specific results, it’s a good idea to learn about the different types of graphic design in order to better evaluate your options.

-Check out our work samples to see how your brand can benefit from access to unlimited requests and revisions by an extensive pool of professional designers.
+Check out our work samples to see how your brand can benefit from access to unlimited requests and revisions by an extensive pool of professional graphic designers.